seequality/seequality_powerbi_python_toolkit/readme.md

 0.9 - current version

 ## known issues
 1) if there is no dashboards in the workspace script will not be able to get the list of the reports.
-There is an issue and if there is no dashbaords the link is redirecting to the list of dashboards even if the link is set to the reports.
+If there is no dashbaords the link is redirecting to the list of dashboards even if the link is set to the reports.
 The workaround would be to always create at least one dashboard.
 The dashboards can be set as "not to publish" for the app which should be fine.
 2) if there are multiple tabs with the same name in one report those tabs will not be checked.
 The workaround would be to change the names and avoid duplicates.
-Please note that id there is any duplciate they will be saved in the output data directory
+Please note that if there is any duplciate they will be saved in the output data directory
 3) print screen of workspace dashboard might be not accurate.
 There is a problem with taking a fullscreen print screen for chromium web driver.
 There needs to be custom method implemented or firefox web driver used to solve the issue.
 This will be taken into consideration for the next release.
-Please note that for the reports tab's errors in most cases it should be fine
+Please note that for the reports tab's errors in most cases the screnshot should be just fine

 ## future improvements
 1) add getting the particular error message for each visual's error
 2) add checking only single workspace/app/report
-3) add checking visual errors for reports/dashboards imported from the flat files
+3) add checking visual errors for reports/dashboards imported from the flat file
 4) get rid of hardcoded sensitive data in the config file
-4) performancec improvements
+4) performance improvements - currently it's taking around 60 mintues to get and check about 15 apps, 20 workspaces, 50 reports, 20 dashboards, 100 tabs

 ### More info
 1) Polish blog post: https://pl.seequality.net/power-bi-wykrywanie-bledow-na-opublikowanych-raportach